 WSIA Education Foundation Scholarships

-Established in 1998, the WSIA Education Foundation scholarship program supports students pursuing an insurance or business-related program of study.
+Established in 1998, the WSIA Education Foundation scholarship program supports undergraduate students pursuing an insurance or business-related program of study.
 The purpose of the scholarship program is to further the study of insurance and encourage, support, and reward those exceptional students who have an interest in an insurance career.

 Previous recipients are eligible to receive the scholarship in subsequent years, but must reapply each year.
 All applications must be submitted online to be considered.